 Stir the Ranch seasoning along with the mayo and Greek yogurt into the Broccoli Pasta Salad.

-Add the cooked pasta into your other ingredients in the mixing bowl.
+Add the cooked pasta in with your other ingredients.

-Thank you for stopping by my kitchen today and allowing me to share with you a treasured memory and a delicious recipe.
+Thank you for stopping by my kitchen today and allowing me to share a treasured memory with you, along with this delicious recipe.